 English is needed for communcation, dissemination of knowledge and to attract staff and students from outside Sweden.

-Shorter texts intended for all SLU staff/all students/all employees at an SLU location can normally be translated in-house.
-Contact the language coordinator for more information.
+Shorter texts intended for all of SLU/all staff/all students/everyone at an SLU location can often be translated in-house.
+For other translation needs, there is a national framework agreement.
+Read more below, and then contact the language coordinator if you have any questions.

 Ordering in-house translations

 If your target group is everyone at SLU (or everyone at one of SLU's campuses, all staff or all students etc.) and the text is not too long, your text can usually be translated in-house.
-If that is not possible, we can help you order under the national framework agreement.
+For other translation needs, there is a national framework agreement.

 Please keep the following in mind when you send a request for translation: